gautham-hub001/GlaceTech-training/Readme.md

    method overloading - same method name but signatures(parameters - datatype and number) are different method overriding - inheritance - same method and signature but different implementation - you are re-implementing again in the child class.

+Note: static method cannot be overloaded in java

 **conditional and loop statements** if if elseif